hafbau/formbricks/README.md

 ## 📆 Contact us

-Let's have a chat about your survey needs and get you started.
+Let's have a chat about your form needs and get you started.

 <a href="https://cal.com/johannes/onboarding?utm_source=banner&utm_campaign=oss"><img alt="Book us with Cal.com" src="https://cal.com/book-with-cal-dark.svg" /></a>